Storytelling in Business Presentations – 10 top tips for 2024

-No matter what the topic of your next speech or presentation, if you use stories you will have more impact.
+No matter what the topic of your next speech or presentation, if you tell stories you will have more impact.

 People forget facts, but they repeat stories.
 That’s why knowing how to use stories should be at the top of your business public speaking toolkit.